Normalizing the Loudness of Audio Content

 You can use tools called loudness meters to normalize the loudness of your audio.
 A loudness meter measures sound in Loudness Units (LU).
 Loudness meters are different than peak meters and waveform meters in that they measure audio in the way that the human ear hears sound versus measuring the electrical level of the sound.

-Loudness Units relative to full scale (LUFS) is loudness standard developed specifically to enable the normalization of audio content for broadcast, and should be used for audio clips to be played by Alexa.
+Loudness Units relative to full scale (LUFS) is loudness standard developed specifically to enable the normalization of audio content for broadcast, and should be used for audio clips that Alexa plays.
 Alexa has the following loudness guidelines:

 - Program loudness for Alexa should average -14 dB LUFS/LKFS.